CivicTechWR/WRvotes/docs/resources/school-boards-info.md

 ### May I change what school board I vote for?

-If you are eligible to support a different school board, you may do so by changing your information on the voter list.
+If you are eligible to support a different school board, you may do so by changing your information on the voters' list.